JacinthaDev/savage-complete/README.md

 ## How It's Made:
 Tech used: JavaScript, Node.js.
 Express.js, MongoDB

 This is a full stack message board that allows you to enter a message, upvote, downvote, and delete your and other messages.
-Instructions to run this app are below.

 ## Lessons Learned: